Table of Contents

 Ruskin too addressed the idea of Division of Labour, which was crucial to the idea of industrialisation.
 In The Stones of Venice, he wrote ‘We have much studied and much perfected, of late, the great civilized invention of the division of labour.
 Only we give it a false name.
 It is not truly speaking the labour that is divided, but the men – divided into segments of men – broken into small fragments and crumbs of life; so that all the little piece of intelligence that is left in a man is not enough to make a pin or a nail, but exhausts itself in making the point of a pin or the head of a nail.’.
 Thus, he saw division of a labour as central to the dehumanising programme that was inherent in the industrial world.

-Thus, the Arts and Crafts Movement was thus more a set of ideas about how art should be produced and its place in life rater a style, like, for instance, Art Deco.
-It could be applied to a whole range of activities like, for instances, garden design, printing, furniture making and stained-glass.
-In architecture though, a style developed which had at its heart five main principles: clarity of form, variety of local materials, asymmetry, construction within the local vernacular and traditional craftsmanship.
+Thus, the Arts and Crafts Movement was thus more a set of ideas about how art should be produced and its place in life rather than a style, like, for instance, Art Deco, Art Nouveau or the Pre-Raphaelites.
+It could be applied to a whole range of activities such as, garden design, printing, furniture making and stained-glass.
+In architecture though, a style did develop which had at its heart five main principles: clarity of form, variety of local materials, asymmetry, construction within the local vernacular and traditional craftsmanship.

 Meanwhile, in 1888, CR Ashbee had set up the Guild and School of Handicraft, which favoured a more rustic style than the increasingly eclectic styles that were emerging elsewhere.
 This Guild moved to the Cotswolds in 1902, but only survived until 1907.
-Other figures of the movement made their way acting alone, these included Philip Webb, Charles Voysey, W.R.
+The Cotswolds were also notable for the Daneway Workshop partnership of Ernest Gimson, Sidney Barnsley and Ernest Barnsley.
+Several other prominent figures of the movement made their way alone; these included Philip Webb, Charles Voysey, W.R.
 Lethaby, and Norman Shaw.

 Involvement of Gill